 Weinstein Auditorium (Wright Hall)

-A music theory placement test will help students to determine whether Music 110 or Fundamentals of Music is the appropriate choice.
-(Please note that students cannot register for Music 110 without taking this test.)
-The test will determine familiarity with key and time signatures, standard pitch and rhythmic notation, and intervals.
+Students considering Music 110 should take the music theory placement test.
+Please note that students cannot register for Music 110 without taking this test.
+It will assess familiarity with key and time signatures, standard pitch and rhythmic notation, and intervals.
 It will not be more than 45 minutes in length.

 Auditions for placement in instrument or voice lessons for credit are held before the first day of classes.
 Students may sign up for an audition time in the music office in Sage Hall.

 There is no placement examination in Physics.
 Students interested in placement into an advanced course should consult with a member of the department.
-Departmental representatives will be available for consultation during Convsersation and also during the Physics Fest held August 29 from 1 to 3p.m. in the McConnell Lobby.
+Departmental representatives will be available for consultation during Convsersations and also during the Physics Fest held September 1 from 1 to 3p.m. in the McConnell Lobby.

 Complete on-line exam by August 22, 2014